dailybruin/the-stack/_posts/2021-03-24-student-demographic-hsis.md

  “All students do well at HSIs, it’s not just Latino students.” said Herrara.

-Students are optimistic and excited for the increase in diversity, but are uncertain about UCLA's commitment to providing all the resources to truly assist the Hispanic student community.
-They hope the status of HSI serves as more than just a title.
+There is optimism and excitement in regards to increased diversity, but also uncertainty about UCLA's commitment to providing all the resources to truly assist the Hispanic student community.

 “What exactly are they going to implement to follow through with the goals that they have?" said Flores.